JUMEX365/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portfolio
-**Here are my selected works on data analysis done  for scientific purposes or for fun**
+**Here are my selected works on data analysis done both for scientific purposes and for fun**

 **To view the project - follow the link or download the html file**